Tips on how to keep your outdoor space free from weeds

 This perennial springs up quickly in empty spaces.
 As its roots are fairly shallow, you can pull them out by hand (wear tough gloves for the stinging kind), but a dense mat of roots will need treating with a systemic weed killer.

 This annual looks a bit like ragwort and acts as a secondary host to many fungal rusts.
 Its lightweight, downy seed heads enable it to spread very rapidly.
 Your best bet is to pull or hoe it out, dig it out or spray large patches with a contact weed killer.

 This annual has white flowers for most of the year.
 The explosive seed pods shoot out seeds at the slightest touch, which means it can spread very rapidly.
 Try pulling, hoeing or digging it out before the seed pods appear.

 Specially designed to target weeds, weeding tools make light work of blitzing those unwanted visitors.
-Options include weed pullers which are ideal for lawn areas, as they sink into the turf and yank up the targeted weed.
-And weeders, which help scrape out weeds from any cracks and gaps in patios, paved areas and driveways.
+Options include weed pullers (pictured) which are ideal for lawn areas, as they sink into the turf and yank up the targeted weed.
+And weeders or weeding knives, which help scrape out weeds from any cracks and gaps in patios, paved areas and driveways.

 More general garden hand tools can also help do the job.
-Hoes and cultivators break up the surface of the soil and cut down low-growing weeds, while hand trowels help remove individual weeds.
+A hoe (pictured) or cultivator breaks up the surface of the soil and cuts down low-growing weeds, while hand trowels help remove individual weeds.